Centre for Surgery in London offers expert skin cancer surgery, combining advanced treatment with a focus on aesthetic outcomes and patient care

 The combination of physical examination, biopsy results, and any additional tests helps determine the stage of the skin cancer.
 Staging is a crucial aspect of the diagnosis as it informs the extent of the cancer and guides the treatment approach.

 Recovery after skin cancer surgery is a crucial phase, and it varies based on the type and extent of the surgery.
-At the Centre for Surgery, we ensure that our patients are well-informed about the recovery process to facilitate a smooth and effective healing period.
+At Centre for Surgery, we ensure that our patients are well-informed about the recovery process to facilitate a smooth and effective healing period.

 After the surgery, patients are given detailed instructions for wound care.
 This includes guidance on how to clean and protect the surgical site, and information about any dressings or bandages that have been applied.
 It’s important to follow these instructions carefully to prevent infection and ensure optimal healing.